evocn/lambda/content/rules.md

 All equipment ***Encumbers*** a hero.
 The amount of Load a hero can carry is governed by their Strength.
 A hero who is overencumbered cannot fight, and their Speed is halved, especially when travelling long distances.
 A party might hire pack animals to carry a heavy load, or travel lighter than they might otherwise.

+Most equipment is simple to calculate.
+One-handed items cost 1 Load.
+Two-handed cost 2.
+50 Coins equals 1 Load, and precise things, like potions, cost 1 Load as well.
+Other items are either outlined in these docs, or adjudicated on the fly.

 ***Pack Animals*** like
 horses and mules can carry equipment long distances - either to bring tools to a dungeon, or to bring loot back home.